EU rejects UK's request for weekend talks as Johnson insists on no Brexit delay

 (Reuters) - The European Union has rejected a British request to hold Brexit talks this weekend, British media reported, as Prime Minister Boris Johnson reiterated his commitment to leaving the bloc on Oct.
-31 despite the possibility of a not reaching an exit deal.
+31 despite the possibility of not reaching an exit deal.

 The European Commission said that Johnson’s new Brexit proposals do not provide any basis for finalising a separation agreement, according to Sky News.